kgn3400/carousel/readme.md

 <img src="https://kgn3400.github.io/carousel/assets/config.png" width="400" height="auto" alt="Config">
 <br/>
 <br/>

-It's possible to synchronize the rotation between multiple carousels by using the same optional Timer helper.
-Restarting the Timer helper can be done via the Carousel helper or via an automation
+You can synchronize the rotation of multiple carousels by using the same optional Timer helper.
+The Timer helper can be restarted either directly from the Carousel helper or via an automation.

-The optional 'show if template' config settings is used to decide if the entity should be shown.
-The evaluated result should return True for the entity to be included in carousel rotation.
-Template values = state and dict state_attributes.
+The optional ‘show if template’ configuration lets you control whether an entity should be displayed.
+The template should return True for the entity to be included in the carousel rotation.
+The template has access to the entity’s state and state attributes.
-If there is no entities to show, then the Carousel entity state will be set to unknown.
-And the state can be used in the conditional card to decide if the card should be shown.
+If no entities meet the criteria to be shown, the Carousel entity’s state will be set to unknown.
+You can use this state in a conditional card to control whether the card is displayed.

----

 ## Actions